 The primary objectives of monetary policies are the management of inflation or unemployment, and maintenance of currency exchange rates.

 Monetary policies can target inflation levels.
-The low level of inflation is considered to be healthy for the economy.
-However, if the inflation is high, the monetary policy can address this issue.
+A low level of inflation is considered to be healthy for the economy.
+If inflation is high, a contractionary policy can address this issue.

 Monetary policies can influence the level of unemployment in the economy.
 For example, an expansionary monetary policy generally decreases unemployment because the higher money supply stimulates business activities that lead to the expansion of the job market.